|

 homemade drum and bass tracks played on a boom box.

-That’s when my "official" recording career took off.
+That’s when my "official" recording career took

 Our debut, Greetings From Timbuk3, contained a